LijunSun90/computerVision/sensorSize.md

 **Active area** of the sensor implies an area of the sensor on which image is formed, which may be smaller than equal to the image sensor.
 Active area size depends on the aspect ratio of the sensor and aspect ratio of the output image of the camera.
+The aspect ratio of the output image is typically, for example, 16:9 or 4:3.
 Therefore, active area can differ in different modes of operation of the same camera.

 For example, the specification details of the Sony IMX252LQR [[5]](https://machinevisionstore.com/Catalog/Details/1667) is,